- How Powder Coating Works: A General Overview

 How Powder Coating Works: A General Overview

 Powder coaters work fundamentally differently than other liquid sprayers.
 The spray materials start as powdered polymer solids and are placed in a dispensing container.
-When the spray gun's trigger is activated, compressed air forces the powder into the barrel of the spray gun.
+When the spray gun's trigger is activated, compressed air forces the powder into the barrel of the spray guns.
 Here, the powder is electrostatically charged via a coil, where it then exits the gun and adheres to a grounded, negative surface.
 After application, the surface or product is cured, resulting in a resilient coating that's many times stronger than traditional liquid paint.

 Due to the complexity of this process, controlling environmental conditions is critical to avoid powder coat defects.
 It's also important to invest in higher-end equipment that has integrated features for controlling the output of the powder.